JonathanMSifleet/CritickerOverhaul/readme.md

 1. Open terminal in project root
 2. Enter "npm run installPackages" NOT 'npm i' (mandatory to fix bcrypt error)
+3. Create a symlink from root/node_modules to root/backend
-3. Enter "npm run deploy"
+4. Enter "npm run deploy"

 Notes:
 Back end can be deployed separately via: